Indians detained on way to Kabul airport; Released subsequently: Reports | Business

 - India

-A group of Indian nationals is learned to have been stopped and taken to an unknown location near the Kabul airport on Saturday for questioning and verification of travel documents, triggering some confusion and concerns in India.
+A group of Indian nationals was reportedly stopped and briefly taken to an unknown location near the Kabul airport on Saturday for questioning and verification of travel documents, and was released subsequently.

+The development was first reported by Afghan media outlet Etilaatroz and Kabul Now news portal, triggering some confusion and concerns in India in view of the deteriorating security situation in Kabul after its takeover by the Taliban nearly a week ago.

 People tracking the developments in Kabul said there were no specific reports of any harm to Indians in Kabul so far.